fzhu2e/p2k/README.rst

 p2k
 ===

-A package to make life easier with PAGES2k dataset and stuff.
+A package that makes life easier with PAGES2k dataset and stuff.

 * Free software: MIT license